 I am passionate about education technology.
-I really want to be involved in helping research and implement new pedagogical technologies.
-I am hoping to study Ed Tech in the Informatics PhD program and employ my skills full-time in the academic world.
+I really love being involved in helping research and implement new emerging pedagogical technologies at the University of Illinois.

 I enjoy tinkering with and building things using html, css, js, ajax, asp, php, rdms, aria, xml, xsl, rss, vcard and any other acronym I learn about that seems interesting.
 More than just coding, I enjoy creating.
-I strive to create things to make a difference.
+I strive to make a difference.

 My Back Story